How global connectivity drives the growth of the IDV industry

 As mentioned, there are many other non-workforce-fraud related use cases for online identity verification.
 For example: online marketplaces are rife with bad actors who take your money and send you nothing in return.
 Likewise, online gambling sites have long been a compliance and legal free-for-all but many countries are now requiring strict KYC/AML laws in order to continue operations.

-The sharing economy in general has faced many issues of fraud – which we wrote about here.
+The sharing economy in general has faced many issues of fraud.
 For example, Airbnb has had issues with identity fraud and people misusing the platform in a variety of ways.
 Other room-booking websites take note!

 Online dating is also on the rise and is an area where you would want to ensure that the people you are flirting with are who they say they are before you decide to meet them or let them into your home.